SeanMcTex/game-of-things/README.md

 ![Fit](Pressure-diagram.png)

 ^ * Here's how we wire up the pressure sensor.
-One leg to power, one to an anolog input.
+One leg to power, one to an analog input.

 ^ * Use a pulldown resistor to make sure our wiring isn't acting as an antenna and picking up random values.